amiryxe/easy-materialize-rtl/README.md

 Just include **materialize-rtl.css** after Materialize Style :)

+# Demo
+There is a preview for Persian: [Show Demo]: https://amirsaa.github.io/easy-Materialize-rtl/

 # How to Setup
 1. Download Materialize last version from http://materializecss.com and import it to your project
 2. Download easy materialize rtl css files